pynvme/pynvme/doc/install.rst

 Quick Start
 -----------

 Normally, users can build pynvme by simply running *install.sh*.
-It generates the pynvme Python package *nvme.cpython-37m-x86_64-linux-gnu.so*.
+It generates the pynvme Python package *nvme.so*.
 This is the recommended method to compile pynvme.

 .. code-block:: shell